lachlan-ibm/ibmvia_autoconf/docs/container.rst

     - iviadsc-replica

-This will push the updated snapsshot to each of the listed containers as successive pending changes are commited.
+This will push the updated snapshot to each of the listed containers as successive pending changes are committed.

 Kubernetes / OpenShift
 ----------------------